-A Light Reflectance Value (LRV), measures the total quantity of light reflected or absorbed by a surface, or the percent of light the paint color reflects.
+A Light Reflectance Value (LRV), measures the total quantity of light reflected or absorbed by a surface, or the percent of light a color reflects.
 White will have a high LRV of 100, and black will have a low LRV of 0.

 Paintzen’s professional house painters and color consultants will help you decide on your color choices and if the LRV is right for your space and for the amount of light you want.

 If you are looking to bring sunshine into your life, have Paintzen’s interior painting service, use a yellow to mimic the feeling of warm rays on your face.
 To brighten a dark space, our color consultants usually recommend a paler yellow.
 Contact us today to see if a color like Joyful from PPG is right for you.

 Bold colors can also brighten a room if you’re going for an energetic, dramatic look.
 Rich, warm colors can absorb shadows in dark places and help them seem cozier.
 If you like how this deep teal kitchen looks, our Paintzen house painters can paint your kitchen and cabinets.

 Pay attention to finish